NEUBIAS/training-resources/_modules/measure_intensities.md

     - Importantly, this was acquired with a widefield microscope!
       - The interpretation for a confocal microscope would be different!
   - Repeat measurements with larger labels
-    - Discuss that it is not really clear how large exactly the label regions have to be
     - Open label mask [xy_8bit_labels__h2b_dilate_labels.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit_labels__h2b_dilate_labels.tif)
-    - Display the label mask on top of the raw image **[Image > Overlay > Add Image...]**
+    - Appreciate that it is not always clear how large exactly the label regions have to be
     - Measure the intensities again, now with the larger label mask
     - Discuss which values changed and by how much percent